dustinpfister/blog_posts/_posts/threejs-examples-build-a-box.md

 layout: post
 categories: three.js
 id: 868
-updated: 2021-05-17 14:09:34
+updated: 2021-05-17 14:11:54
-version: 1.2
+version: 1.3
 ---

 I would like to start using three.js to work out a basic model when it comes to creating a simple wooden box.
 So with that said todays [threejs example](/2021/02/19/threejs-examples/) post will be on a quick module that I put together that will help me get an idea of what the situation will be when I cut a board into 5 equal lengths of wood.
+These equal lengths of wood that are created from the dimensions of a single board will then end up being represented by a collection of five mesh objects in a group.
+I can then rotate an position these lengths to form what would become a finished product that is just a simple open box.

 <!-- more -->